Mexican Please

 Making a batch of these beauties comes with two main benefits, the most obvious being a stack of corn tortillas that are good enough to be eaten on their own.

 The other, hidden benefit is that your taste buds will now have a built-in tortillameter that you can use to gauge the quality of tortillas sold in your neighborhood.
-It will help you stay away from the ones that have strayed too far away from the nixtamalization process.

-Add the 2 cups of masa harina and 1/2 teaspoon salt to a mixing bowl.
+Add the 2 cups of Masa Harina and 1/2 teaspoon salt to a mixing bowl.

 Add one cup of the warm water and stir until all of the water is absorbed.
-It will look like this:

 Homemade Corn Tortillas so easy! mexicanplease.com